 Demonstrating research collaboration can be beneficial for:

-If trying to locate researchers in your field in which to collaborate on a grant application then discover how the SciVal database can support you.
-SciVal enables researchers to locate others researching in the same field, for potential collaboration.
+If trying to locate researchers in your field in which to collaborate on a grant application, then discover how SciVal enables researchers to locate others researching in the same field, for potential collaboration.

-Instructions about Research Collaboration and Finding collaborators are available on the library guide for Strategic publishing.
+Instructions about Research Collaboration and Finding collaborators are available on the Strategic publishing library guide.